-I will give you just a few such examples.
+I will give you just a few examples.
 Look at recent fashion shows.
-In London Fashion Week the guests and celebrities in the front row have far away become more important that the shows itself.
+In London Fashion Week the guests and celebrities, sitting in the front row, have become much more important than the shows itself.
 “For a designer, the more star power in the front row, the more social media sharing opportunities you present”, explains Amber Graafland from Daily Mirror, and it’s obviously true.
-Chief editors, fashion bloggers, celebrities and endorsers get the places in the front row, pose for paparazzi and make show late additional 15 minutes till each of them would be happy with they footage and seating.
+Chief editors, fashion bloggers, celebrities and endorsers get the places in the front row, pose for paparazzi and make show late for additional 15 minutes till each of them would be happy with their footage and seating.
 The other case is celebrity endorsement on the runway: two latest collections of Tommy Hilfiger were made in collaboration with Gigi Hadid, and the major part of media buzz was around her name, her outfits and her dancing on the runway rather than any single item from the collection.
 Channel aw17 show at Paris Fashion Week goes even further.
-While all front-row celebrities and fashion editors post the pictures from the event, I have not seen a single look: all they are amazed by real space shuttle built at the set and fly up 10 meters above the runway during the show.
+While all front-row celebrities and fashion editors post the pictures from the event, I have not seen a single look: all they are amazed by real space shuttle built on set and flying up 10 meters above the runway during the show.
 I agree, it sounds cool and fascinates, but was not the new collection a main part of the event?
 If I’ll follow the recent coverage in the media, seems like garments do not matter anymore.
 “The clothes should be paramount, and the press and retailers need to see the detail and how the clothes breathe and move”, said Ralph Lauren two years ago and he stays true to this statement.
 However, such houses as Channel, Dior, Gucci, Prada, Tommy Hilfiger, and some others try to substitute the fashion with spectacle.

 The other industry, which uses such catchy PR-stunts for the promotion of new items is tech.
 Remember any recent Apple or Samsung presentation: the media and users discuss the presentation itself, special guests of the shows, leaks of the information and special preparations, the products rarely go on the first place in coverage of this events.